View the MPP brochure

 Can I transfer courses from another graduate school?

 Possibly.
-With permission from the Graduate Program Director, students can transfer up to 9 graduate credit hours from another university if they have not already completed that graduate program.
-Students will not receive transfer credit from a completed program.
-The Graduate Program Director may request that students submit syllabi and coursework to evaluate transfer credit.
+With permission from the Director of Graduate Studies, students can transfer up to nine graduate credit hours from another university if they have not already completed that graduate program.
+Students may alos be required to submit syllabi and coursework to evaluate transfer credit.
+In addition, students will not receive transfer credit from a completed program.

 Does UH offer a PhD program in Public Policy?